 Create a best practices log for successful approaches and success strategies: how do we resolve certain issues?

-- When celebrating positive mentions, ask the employee who was mentioned to describe what he thinks he did that drove the score or mention.
+When celebrating positive mentions, ask the employee who was mentioned to describe what he thinks he did that drive the score or mention.

 Conversely, and privately, when coaching on a negative mention, ask the employee what happened and how it could have been handled differently.

 Recognize and reward those who deliver breakthrough efforts and successes.

 Encourage employees to work together toward achieving a larger group/department goal.

 Your members love to be heard.
 MXM provides the tools to listen.